 Superconductivity has been the focus of enormous research efforts since its discovery more than a century ago.

-Yet, some features of this unique phenomenon remain poorly understood.
-The prime among these is the connection between chemical/structural properties of materials and the superconductivity phenomenon.
+The prime among these is the connection between the chemical/structural properties of materials and the phenomenon of superconductivity.

 Knowing a superconductor’s critical temperature is crucial because the material exhibits zero electrical resistance at that temperature.